systematic-magic/AgingPubMed/editorials_html.rst

 ..
 Note::

-	The number of authors is limited to three for editorials.
-Please check all deviations with Olga at krasnova@impactaging.com while copying PubMed team manager. |br|
+	The number of authors is limited to three for editorials. |br|

 3.1.
 Check that all author names in author list are separated by commas (,).
 No other separators allowed.